Strandensen/zeldaii/README.md

-# zeldaii
+# The Legend of Zelda II
-A remake of Zelda II, originally for the NES
+A remake of Zelda II: The Adventure of Link, originally for the NES.
+In brief, this version will make Zelda the central playable character.